HomeRight ArrowNCAAF

 Oddsmakers and the betting market already factor pretty much every conceivable statistic into their process.
 Looking at most publicly available stats in any sport won't give you an automatic edge.
 But to stay sharp and keep up with them, here are the advanced stats bettors should know.

 I can't and won't list every stat, but this should serve as a guide on how to interpret them on your own.
-Many of these statistics are housed under "Advanced Metrics by Team" at CollegeFootballData.com.

-How to Bet on College Football with Advanced Stats
+How to Bet on College Football With Advanced Stats

 Some of the "advanced" stats college football bettors use aren't all that advanced.
 They're just a different interpretation of stats we've been using forever.
 That's a good place to start.